NuCivic/react-dash/README.md

 ```
 Note that the component can receive both piplineData (data passed from the last data handler in the data pipeline), OR componentData.
 You must specify in your data handler which data to use.
 The above scheme (use pipelinData || componentData) is recommended, as it allows you to use the data handler in a pipeline of data.
 ## Theming
-The **React Dashboard** comes with default styles, but you can also customize them by importing a stylesheet.
+The **React Dash** comes with default styles, but you can also customize them by importing a stylesheet.

 ```javascript
 // file: entry point